-The Proprietor/Principal/President/Director of every registered institution/provider shall provide NAECOB, during the month of July each year, with an annual report of the performance of said institution/provider.
+The Proprietor/Principal/President/Director of every registered institution/provider shall provide NAECOB, by June 30 each year, with an annual report of the performance of said institution/provider.
 The report should include particulars of any approved changes in the institution/provider since the date of its registration or the last annual report, as applicable.

-Requests to offer additional programmes/courses and/or to expand operation to Islands other than that for which original registration was given must receive prior approval of NAECOB.
+Requests to offer additional programmes/courses and/or to expand operation to islands other than that for which original registration was given must receive prior approval of NAECOB.
 Such request must be submitted under separate cover.
 The reviews of programmes/courses in this instance are guided by adherence to the same criteria as outlined in "CRITERIA FOR REGISTRATION" listed above.